top of page

 Musakhan (Sumac Chicken & Caramelized Onion Wraps)

-Do not be intimidated by this recipe.
-These Middle Eastern chicken wraps look like they were difficult to make but they're probably one of the easiest Arab recipes next to hummus.
-If you know how to sauté chicken and onions and wrap a tortilla, you're good to go!
-These authentic Sumac Chicken & Caramelized Onion Wraps are called Musakhan, which translate to "something that is heated" because they are baked in the oven to give them that crispy exterior.
+These authentic wraps are called Musakhan, which translates to "something that is heated" because they are baked in the oven to give them that crispy exterior.
 These are insanely flavorful because of the sumac seasoning and caramelized onions.
 Since the bread you're supposed to use is so thin, it immediately becomes crispy in the oven.
 In order to accurately make these you need to use a Middle Eastern bread called "markook", which translates to "thin".
 So, the thin bread, plus the sumac chicken & onions, makes for an easy and minimal ingredient recipe.
-Let's get to the recipe, shall we?
+But, I'd like to note that I used Joseph Pita's bread this time around because my Middle Eastern store was closed the day I went, so I used their lavash bread and sliced each piece in half, and it worked just fine.
+So, it's up to you!

 This recipe is dairy free.